7 Mistakes to Avoid on Your Next Tech Job InterviewMarch 31st, 2021

 Finally, don’t fall into the temptation of talking too negatively about your current company, instead, use that time to make questions to the recruiter.

-We hope the large experience of our Talent Acquisition Specialists can help you improve your performance on your next job interview, and so increase your chances of being hired for that dreamy developer role.
+We hope the large experience of our Ambassadors of KWAN can help you improve your performance on your next job interview, and so increase your chances of being hired for that dreamy developer role.

 Spoiler alert, you’ll find that job at KWAN!
 Don’t believe us?
 There’s only one way to find out.